Skip to main content

 You can only make an application if you are the owner or person in control of the property.

 A temporary exemption notice lasts for three months.
-You can renew for an extra three months in special circumstances.
+You can apply to extend the exemption for a further three months in special circumstances.
 If the property still needs a licence after this period, you must apply for a property licence straight away.

 For more information on temporary exemptions please download documents below to read.